Five things to do in Penang

 Nº 4 - TAKE A COOKING CLASS

-Catch the bus to just past Batu Ferringhi to this eight-acre garden of exotic herbs, spices, plants and flowers.
+Tropical Spice Garden's eight-acres of exotic herbs and spices is divine.
 We took a full tour as part of our cooking school experience learning a lot about the health benefits and flavour variations of each species.
-The most memorable quote from the experience was ‘only in moderation’, after hearing stories of men who ate too much ginger and their skin turned yellow…
+The most memorable quote from the experience was ‘only in moderation’, after hearing stories of men who ate too much ginger and their skin turned yellow… is that true?
+Who knows.

 The cooking school itself was brilliant; we learnt how to make street food-style spring rolls, nyonya style main courses and a sago pudding dessert.
 Pearly Kee was our head chef and teacher at the time, she now has her own cooking school which you can find details of here.